 Many installable drivers support a private configuration dialog box that lets the user configure the driver and associated hardware.
 To determine whether a driver supports such a dialog box, an application calls the SendDriverMessage function and issues the DRV_QUERYCONFIGURE message.
 If the driver is configurable, this function returns a nonzero value.
 If it is not configurable, this function returns zero.
-If the SendDriverMessage function returns a nonzero value is a nonzero value, the application displays the configuration dialog box by calling the SendDriverMessage function a second time and sending the DRV_CONFIGURE message.
+If the SendDriverMessage function returns a nonzero value, the application dialog box by calling the SendDriverMessage function a second time and sending the DRV_CONFIGURE message.